patriarchy

 What is patriarchy?

 We understand patriarchy as a dogma and a system.
-It organises society into a pyramid scheme of ownership and interpersonal oppression that maintains assets and power at the top, and uses women’s bodies and lifeforce to bind it.
+It organises society into a pyramid scheme of ownership and interpersonal oppression that maintains assets and power at the top, and uses bodies of people classed as women and their lifeforce to bind it.
 It wages a psych-warfare to make us feel it is unquestionable, inescapable; to ensure we cannot imagine anything else being normal, natural, possible.

 Patriarchy is a system of disseminating power in society, in communities, in families, based on the concept there are two distinct “opposite” sexes/genders, men and women, who are in direct hierarchical position.
 Men being on top by default and by virtue of being classed/assigned as “men” whether they themselves agree or not – and through being men alone holding importance, value, and humanity.